-Morehead City serves as a gateway to Atlantic Beach (one of the best beaches in NC) and the rest of the Bogue Banks (Fort Macon, Emerald Isle).
+Morehead City serves as a gateway to Atlantic Beach (one of the best beaches in NC) and the rest of the Bogue Banks (including Fort Macon and Emerald Isle).
 It’s easy to spend days just hanging out on the beach, especially when sunny skies await outside.

 16 minutes (9 miles)